holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 It is my intention to provide a high level over view of the concepts you will need to know in order to establish a somewhat secure environment around the core Docker components and your containers.
 There are many resources available, and the Docker security team is hard at work constantly trying to make the task of improving security around Docker easier.

-Do not forget to check the [Additional Resources](#additional-resources-vps-countermeasures-docker) section for material to be consumed in parallel with the Docker Countermeasures, such as the excellent CIS Docker Benchmark and an [interview](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) of the Docker Security Team Lead I carried out with Diogo Mónica.
+Do not forget to check the [Additional Resources](#additional-resources-vps-countermeasures-docker) section for material to be consumed in parallel with the Docker Countermeasures, such as the excellent CIS Docker Benchmark and an [interview](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) of the Docker Security Team Lead I carried out with Diogo MÃ³nica.

 Cisecurity has an [excellent resource](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf) for hardening docker images which the Docker Security team helped with.